1 - Not Socializing Shiba Inu Puppies

 But do you?

-For decades, large multi-national pet food manufacturers have been making bank (GAZILLIONS) by manufacturing dog food to unsuspecting dog owners.
+For decades, large multi-national pet food manufacturers have been making bank (GAZILLIONS) by manufacturing dog food made literally from scrap leftovers to unsuspecting dog owners.

 If it's balanced - it's all we need right?

 If the veterinarian recommends it - it must be good right?

 With all things considered, in general we only recommend feeding your Shiba Inu a balanced fresh human grade diet - lightly cooked or raw.